corpusops/setups.geoserver/README.md

 # geoserver ansible based deployment

-- For now, with java8, Install geoserver from xenial because of [thisbug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=895866)
+- For now, with java8, Install geoserver with the pyramid plugin and additonal requirement